 Yes, it is hard to get into Brown University.
 Brown is an Ivy League school with over 40,000 undergraduate applications from students every year and an acceptance rate of 5.5 percent.
 This means that they only pick about five or six out of every hundred students.
 You have to have an outstanding application to impress the admissions board and get into this school.

 Brown has a long list of requirements used to determine which students are accepted.
 You have to have excellent high school grades, impressive extracurricular activities, stellar letters of recommendation, and an exceptional personal essay.
 Brown prioritizes the strongest applicants and values students who are not afraid to be challenged and challenge societal norms.
+These requirements are the same whether a student enrolls in an on-campus program or an Ivy League online master’s program.

 How to Prepare for a Brown University Interview